stldo/url-slug/README.md

 Converts the result to title case.
 E.g.: `// sOME wORDS >> Some Words`

-### Accepted separator characters
+### Separator characters

-Any character defined as _unreserved_ or _sub-delims_ in RFC 3986, or an empty string, can be used as `separator`.
-When the `separator` is an empty string, the `revert()` method will split the slug only on camel case occurrences — if `camelCase` option is set to `true`, otherwise it will return an untouched string.
-The following characters are valid:
+Any character or an empty string can be used in the `separator` property.
+When the `separator` is an empty string, the `revert()` method will split the slug only on camel case occurrences if `camelCase` option is set to `true`, or else it returns an untouched string.
+The following characters are valid according to RFC 3986 — defined as _unreserved_ or _sub-delims_ —, and will be used in `revert()` function if automatic splitting is enabled — `separator` is set to `null`:

 `-`, `.`, `_`, `~`, `^`, `-`, `.`, `_`, `~`, `!`, `$`, `&`, `'`, `(`, `)`, `*`,
 `+`, `,`, `;` or `=`